Alaska and the Arctic: Native Stories

 Fatty Legs: A True Story

-At the age of eight, Margaret Pokiak set her sights on learning to read — even though it meant leaving her Arctic village.
+At the age of eight, Margaret Pokiak (Inuvialuit) set her sights on learning to read — even though it meant leaving her Arctic village.
 Upon her arrival at school, Margaret encountered the Raven, a black-cloaked nun who immediately disliked the plucky girl and frequently humiliated her.
 In spite of the Raven's cruelty, however Margaret refused to be intimidated and gave the nun a lesson in the power of human dignity.
 Complemented by archival photos, this inspiring first-person account of a girl's determination to confront her tormentor will linger with young readers.

 Kamik Joins the Pack